Stonehaven derailment: Incident

 Three people died: the driver, the conductor, and a passenger.
 The six survivors were all injured, three seriously.
-The accident was the first involving the fatality of a passenger on a train in the United Kingdom since the Grayrigg derailment on 23 February 2007, and the first major accident involving an HST in the United Kingdom since the Ufton Nervet rail crash on 6 November 2004.
+One woman was flung through a window of coach B and came to lying beside the tracks.
+The accident was the first involving the fatality of a passenger on a train in the United Kingdom since the Grayrigg derailment on 23 February 2007, and the first major accident involving a High Speed Train in the United Kingdom since the Ufton Nervet rail crash on 6 November 2004.
 It was the first railway accident in the United Kingdom in which someone died after a train hit a landslip since the 1995 Ais Gill rail accident.

 Response

 British Transport Police were alerted to the incident at about 09:43, and a major incident was declared.

-The first person to raise the alarm on the morning of August 12 was a Network Rail worker who was part of the team carrying out scour protection works at the bottom of the bridge where the train derailed.
-They used the what3words app to tell a 999 operator the exact location of the accident.
+The alarm was raised by a Network Rail worker who used the what3words app to give a 999-call operator the location of the accident.